sftcd/openssl/esnistuff/design.md

   length of handshake messages.
   Our subtle goal would be to pad to the longest cert length as described in the I-D. The cert-verify message however can also need padding if key lengths differ.
-  (Raise an issue with the draft for that.)
-  For now, Our super-crude padding scheme just calls the existing openssl padding ``SSL_CTX_set_block_padding`` with a size of 512 bytes, which should mask some lengths.
-That call is made from ``SSL_esni_server_enable``.
-The effect of that is to pad up all server record plaintexts to a multiple of 512 bytes, so it's ineffecient and could expose some information if we're unlucky with length boundaries.
-To do better an application could try use ``SSL_CTX_set_record_padding_callback`` which'd tells it if its dealing with a handshake, alert or application data but which (I don't believe) will tell us which h/s message we're padding.
+  For now, Our super-crude default padding scheme just calls the existing openssl padding ``SSL_CTX_set_block_padding`` with a size of 486 bytes, which should mask some lengths.
+Those calls are made from ``SSL_esni_server_enable`` and ``SSL_esni_enable``.
+The effect of that is to pad up all server record plaintexts to a multiple of 486 bytes, so it's ineffecient and could expose some information if we're unlucky with length boundaries.
+To do better ``s_server`` has a command line argument (``esnispecificpad``) telling it to only pad Certificate and CertificateVerify messages.
-  A server application could define such a callback itself, which'd override the usual behaviour of ``SSL_esni_server_enable`` so maybe our crude idea is actually ok for now.
-- Just to see how it goes, I've also added the same 512-byte padding setup to the client-side (via ``SSL_esni_enable``).
-That's pretty inefficient really, but OTOH still likely to fit most stuff in 1 packet so maybe not so bad.
-(And can be over-ridden by application again.)
-- Currently part-done on more specific padding option in ``s_server`` via callback.
+  TODO: test how this affects a real application, once we have one integrated.

 ## Plans